SMAC Grant Panelists Needed

 Grant Review Panelist Application

-Email your completed application with resume and signed Conflict of Interest document to firstname.lastname@example.org, or mail to SW MN Arts Council, PO Box 55, Marshall, MN 56258.
+You may also email your completed application (from above link) with resume and signed Conflict of Interest document to email@example.com, or mail to SW MN Arts Council, PO Box 55, Marshall, MN 56258.